Blog Home

 Store Fruits and Vegetables

-Opening the fridge to find your fruits and vegetables have spoiled is not only frustrating, it’s like tossing your food budget into the compost pile.
-Learning how to select and store fresh fruits and vegetables will help you increase the shelf life, so you can enjoy them longer.
+Opening your refrigerator to see your produce has spoiled is not only frustrating, but it’s also like tossing your food budget into the compost pile.
+Learning how to select and store fresh fruits and vegetables will help you increase their shelf life, so you can enjoy them longer.

 Selecting the best produce